metacodey/mc-custom-notification/README.md

 5. Cancel all notifications
 6. Cancel a specific notification
 7. Get all notifications
+8. Sending notifications using Firebase.
-8. All notices contain the title of the notice, the image of the notice, the body of the notice, the payload of the notice, the hands of the notice, and the tag of the notice
+9. All notices contain the title of the notice, the image of the notice, the body of the notice, the payload of the notice, the hands of the notice, and the tag of the notice
-9. You can use Firebase and cancel notifications for work in the background by sending a tag to this library, and the id must be =0
+10. You can use Firebase to receive notifications in the foreground and background without Firebase notifications appearing
-10. When you click on the notification, if the application is closed, it opens it, and if it is running in the background, it opens it as well.
+11. When you click on the notification, if the application is closed, it opens it, and if it is running in the background, it opens it as well.

 ## Installation